 Sale by Expressions of Interest (EOI) is when you invite buyers to submit an offer to purchase your property by a specified time and date.
 Each potential purchaser puts forward their best and final offer (in writing).

-Generally your property will be on the market for 4-6 weeks to enable you to promote your property effectively and to ensure ample time is given for buyers to look through the home, finalize their finance and determine the price they are willing to pay.
+Generally, your property will be on the market for 4-6 weeks.
+This will allow you to promote your property effectively while ensuring that buyers get ample time to look through the home, finalise their finance and determine the price they are willing to pay.

-When submitting an expression of interest, you need to include the price you are willing to pay, conditions of sale, such as settlement dates, finance conditions and inclusion and exclusions of the sale.
+When submitting an expression of interest, the buyers need to include the price they are willing to pay, the conditions of sale, such as settlement dates, finance conditions, and inclusion and exclusions of the sale.

-Make sure - if you are putting in an offer, remember that you may only have one chance to secure the property, so put your best offer forward to ensure you’re not disappointed later on.*
+If you are a buyer putting in an offer, remember that you may only have one chance to secure the property.
+Therefore, always try to put your best offer forward to ensure you’re not disappointed later on.

 Some of the benefits of selling your property by Expressions of Interest or Tender include: